schuyler/autobus/README.md

 ### Long-running handlers

 Python's `asyncio` provides concurrency but _not_ parallelism.
-Everything in an asyncio event loop happens in the same thread.
-For convenience and simplicity, all autobus handlers are treated as _synchronous_ functions -- that is, they are not expected to be defined `async` and they are not called with `await`.
-This means that, whatever your event handler is doing, it's blocking everything else on (probably) the main thread.

-This is great if your handler just transforms an event and kicks the data off somewhere else.
-However, if you want an autobus handler to do something long-running, it's best to either run it in a different thread, or (better yet) use `asyncio.create_task()` to spawn an `async` function to do the work.

-N.B. there is code to run async handlers directly from autobus, which would obviate this issue, but this code needs additional work.
+Everything runs in a single thread by default.
+If you want your event handlers and scheduled functions to be non-blocking, you should consider defining them `async` and having them `await` as appropriate.

 ## Testing